Alfred Lansing

 Alfred Mark Lansing (July 21, 1921 – August 27, 1975) was an American journalist and writer, best known for his book Endurance: Shackleton's Incredible Voyage (1959), an account of Sir Ernest Shackleton's Antarctic explorations.

 Life

 Lansing was a native of Chicago, Illinois, the son of Edward (1896–1949), a Chicagoan who worked as an electrician, and his wife Ruth Henderson (1896–1975), a native of New Jersey.
 After serving in the U.S. Navy from 1940 to 1946, where he received a Purple Heart, he enrolled at North Park College and later at Northwestern University, where he majored in journalism.
 He edited a weekly newspaper in Illinois until 1949, when he joined the United Press and in 1952 became a freelance writer.
 He spent time in New York, writing for the books section of Reader's Digest and Time Inc., eventually returning to Chicago to become the editor of the Bethel Home News.
 Lansing settled in Bethel, CT where he was the editor of the Bethel Home News.
-He died there in the mid-1970's.
+He died there in 1975.